Compliance Obligations – Definition

 3. Translating requirements of compliance obligations into impact on the organizations

-- impact of legislations and regulations on the organization
+- impact of legislation and regulations on the organization

 - Technical provisions that must be made;